Author Series Information

 - Discuss how an individual determines behaviors and actions toward others

-Students will attend the live event with Brad Kessler and have the opportunity to ask questions.
+Students will attend the live event with Lily Brooks Dalton and have the opportunity to ask questions.

 Students will have the opportunity to have their books signed by the author.